Authority: Executive Vice Chancellor and Provost

 3.4.
 Expectations of Non-Tenure Track Faculty

 In general, expectations of non tenure track faculty (research assistant, associate and full professors; teaching assistant, associate, and full professors) are the same as those for tenure track faculty.
-However, evaluation of these faculty will emphasize the major responsibility defined in the appointment (teaching, research, extension, administration) and documented in the SME.
+However, evaluation of these faculty will emphasize the major responsibility defined in the appointment (teaching, research, extension, administration) and documented in the SFR.
 All faculty are expected to show accomplishments across the three areas of faculty responsibility (instruction, scholarly activity, and service), but the individual’s appointment expectations will be taken into account in the evaluation.

 3.5.
 Mentoring and Evaluation

 Mentoring of faculty is the collective responsibility of the department head and faculty.
 A formal mentoring committee is established for all assistant professors (tenure track and non tenure track), and is charged with providing advice and guidance, assisting the candidate through the tenure and promotion process, and serving as a resource for the department faculty in annual evaluations.
 The mentoring committee provides an annual evaluation separate from that provided by the department head, and also serves to provide peer review of teaching, along with other faculty.

 All assistant professors are evaluated on an annual basis by the mentoring committee and the Department Head, and the results of these evaluations are communicated to the individual.
 Associate professors are evaluated annually by the Department Head.
 Recommendations for submitting documentation for non-mandatory promotions (to full professor, early promotion to associate professor with tenure, or promotion to either rank by non tenure track faculty) will be considered by the tenured full professors and may be initiated by the candidate, the Department Head, or a member of the DVF.

 Evaluation of faculty is a continuous process that includes guidance, recommended changes, peer feedback, and sensitivity to the faculty member’s growth toward or away from his or her original capacity and position.
 It is the responsibility of each faculty member seeking promotion to keep his or her mentoring committee, the department head, and the DVF apprised of the goals and direction of their instructional and scholarly activities.
-Any changes must be reflected in the SME.
+Any changes must be reflected in the SFR.

 4. Standards for Reappointment to Assistant Professor